 Herpes nerve pain and left leg pain can be extremely uncomfortable.
 Fortunately, these symptoms typically will fade within a week.
 Of course, you would probably still prefer to shorten that time frame!

 Antivirals: The best thing to do is to take any antiviral medication your doctor has prescribed you (Valtrex or acyclovir, for example), and watch your diet for any herpes triggers and manage those.
 This can speed up the healing time and also prevent it from becoming a full-blown outbreak.
 Many people have noted that nerve pain stops just as any outbreak would when they take an antiviral medication.

 Comfort: For immediate relief, you should of course avoid touching or lying on the area or wearing restrictive clothes.
 Taking a shower or lying still with a heating pad may also help.

 Over-the-counter pain medicine like acetaminophen or ibuprofen can be helpful.
 A doctor may be able to prescribe you something stronger, but please always be careful with prescription pain medications, as they can be addictive.

 Topical Creams: Creams that contain the active ingredient Capsaicin may stop the pain signals from reaching your brain.
 In fact, one such cream is used specifically for post-herpetic neuralgia related to shingles, another herpes virus.
 It’s called “Zostrix”.
 You can find it and other similar products here.

-Herpes nerve pain and leg pain is extremely common among genital herpes sufferers, and yet doctors largely remain ignorant of this side effect.
+Herpes nerve pain and leg pain is extremely common among genital herpes sufferers, and yet sufferers report that doctors largely remain ignorant of this side effect.
 A simple Google search will return tons of posts from people with herpes experiencing the exact same herpes nerve pain.
 So no, as you well know, you are not imagining your symptoms and neither are thousands of others!
-As long as you treat the symptoms like you would a regular herpes outbreak, you can make it go away.
+As long as you treat the symptoms like you would a regular herpes outbreak, it’s likely that you can make it go away.